 Even though there is a threat of getting diabetes some people cannot stop eating this dish, for them, there are some suggestions not to get sick due to the consumption of carbohydrates.

 Consuming idlis along with protein-rich sambar is advised by the experts as the protein takes larger time for digestion which gives sufficient time for the release of glucose.

 Another suggestion is to replace the ordinary raw rice used for the preparation with some other variants of rice that has less GI.

-The recipes for idlis adding cereals like oats, vegetables, and including dals prepared with the leafy green vegetables instead of the coconut chutney are suitable for the diabetes patient.
+The recipes for idlis adding cereals like oats, and vegetables, and including dals prepared with leafy green vegetables instead of coconut chutney are suitable for the diabetes patient.

 Is dosa good for diabetes?

-Dosa is another famous South Indian breakfast that has gained wide popularity all over India, and even in the hotels, it has secured a prominent position in the menu.
+Dosa is another famous South Indian breakfast that has gained wide popularity all over India, and even in hotels, it has secured a prominent position on the menu.